SUPER excitation of quantum emitters is a multi-photon process: Coherent states

 \section{Coherent states}

 So far we have considered Fock states of the field modes for simplicity.
 However, the quantum state of a laser pulse is best described by a coherent state $\ket{\alpha} = e^{-|\alpha^2|/2} \sum_n \alpha^n / (\sqrt{n!}) \ket{n}$.
-In Fig.~\ref{fig:4}, we compare the dynamics for a case where the field is initialized in the multi-mode Fock state $\ket{n_1^{\rm i}, n_2^{\rm i}}$ with the case where the initial field state is $\ket{\alpha_1^{\rm i}, \alpha_2^{\rm i}}$, with $\ket{\alpha_j^{\rm i}}$ representing coherent states containing the same number of photons $\mel{\alpha_j^{\rm i}}{a_j^{\dag} a_j}{\alpha_j^{\rm i}} = |\alpha_j^{\rm i}|^2 = n_j^{\rm i}$ on average.
-For sufficiently high excitation number (see Fig.~\ref{fig:4}a--c), we observe that the two situations are qualitatively similar.
+In Fig.~\ref{fig:5}, we compare the dynamics for a case where the field is initialized in the multi-mode Fock state $\ket{n_1^{\rm i}, n_2^{\rm i}}$ with the case where the initial field state is $\ket{\alpha_1^{\rm i}, \alpha_2^{\rm i}}$, with $\ket{\alpha_j^{\rm i}}$ representing coherent states containing the same number of photons $\mel{\alpha_j^{\rm i}}{a_j^{\dag} a_j}{\alpha_j^{\rm i}} = |\alpha_j^{\rm i}|^2 = n_j^{\rm i}$ on average.
+For sufficiently high excitation number (see Fig.~\ref{fig:5}a--c), we observe that the two situations are qualitatively similar.
 Indeed, the description based on coherent states confirms that the SUPER scheme excitation takes place by removing approximately two photons from mode 1 while simultaneously increasing the population of mode 2 by one photon.
 However, whereas the Fock state description yields a monotonic dynamics, the coherent state model reproduces the typical swing-up pattern that characterizes the SUPER scheme, resulting in fast oscillations of the exciton population.
 Despite this remarkable qualitative difference, the attained value of $P_X$ using coherent states is quantitatively similar to the one obtained using Fock states.
+An inspection of the photon number distribution, see Fig.~\ref{fig:5}g--j, confirms the agreement between the two pictures.
+In both cases, the distribution of mode 1 (2) is rigidly shifted towards smaller (larger) values by the same amount.
+This also shows that both Fock and coherent states maintain their characteristics in terms of number distribution.